All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Prices under $100/month.
 While prices continue to come down, sub-$100 pricing for injectable tirzepatide at any dose should raise questions about sourcing and quality.

 • Unverifiable pharmacy partners.
-If the provider will not name their pharmacy or the pharmacy cannot be found in FDA or state databases, walk away.
+If the provider won't name their pharmacy or the pharmacy can't be found in FDA or state databases, walk away.

 • No ongoing medical support.
 GLP-1 medications require dose titration and monitoring.
 Providers that sell medication without follow-up care are cutting a dangerous corner.